 The status of the North and South Atlantic swordfish stocks was assessed in September 2013, by means of applying statistical modelling to the available data up to 2011.
-Complete information on the assessment can be found in the Report of the 2013 ICCAT Swordfish stock assessment meeting (Anon.
-2013).
+Complete information on the assessment can be found in the Report of the 2013 ICCAT Swordfish Stock Assessment Meeting (SCRS/2013/019).
 Other information relevant to Atlantic swordfish is presented in the Report of the Sub-Committee on Statistics, included as Appendix 7 to this SCRS Report, and recommendations pertinent to Atlantic swordfish are presented in Item 17.